Method pages

 To the side of the method's title is the toolbar:

-- Begins an extended search of all Complib compositions to determine which ones can be rung with this method (see Extended searches).
+Find compositions true to this- Begins an extended search of compositions in the Composition Library to determine which ones can be rung with this method (see Extended searches).
+The search will include any private compositions you have defined.
+Only available to registered Power Users.

 Tabs overview

-The majority of the page is subdivided into various expandable tabs (click on the name of a tab to skip to a detailed description of its contents):
+A method page is subdivided into various expandable tabs (click on the name of a tab to skip to a detailed description of its contents):

 - Blue Line